mmbdtp/mmbdtp.github.io/modules/UNIX/_posts/2000-01-07-thursday_afternoon_SAM_files.md

 #### Index the reference genome

 Our first step is to index the reference genome for use by BWA.
 Indexing allows the aligner to quickly find potential alignment sites for query sequences in a genome, which saves time during alignment.
 Indexing the reference only has to be run once.
 The only reason you would want to create a new index is if you are working with a different reference genome or you are using a different tool for alignment.

+You need to install `bwa` using conda!
+Then you can run it.

 ```bash
 $ bwa index data/ref_genome/ecoli_rel606.fasta